The Relational Origins of Rules in Online Communities: Discussion

 \section{Discussion}

-Although online communities often adopt rules for the functional regulation of behavior or content, we find that this is only part of the story.
+Although leaders often adopt rules to regulate behavior and content, we find that this is only part of the story.
 Rules also reinforce a community's distinctive identity within an online platform and establish a community's legitimacy in broader networks.
-This insight complements and challenges prior social computing work from both the ``social engineering'' and ``institutional design'' perspectives and reveals underappreciated relational aspects of rulemaking.
+This insight complements and challenges prior operational accounts of the sources and purposes of rules in social computing work, from both social engineering and community governance perspectives, and reveals underappreciated relational aspects of rulemaking.
 Some of these relational aspects are external, such as when rules draw distinctions or signal alignments between communities.
 Others are internal, as when rules reinforce identity or consensus among a community's leadership team or between leaders and regular members.
 Both internal and external relationships are important in the processes of rulemaking; they draw attention to problems, help form solutions, and shape decisions about changing the rules.

-Across our three empirical settings, we observed system design shaping rulemaking processes by facilitating and constraining relations in different ways.
-For example, Reddit lets members use posts to voice, discuss, and vote on concerns that might warrant rule changes.
-This finding extends prior quantitative research in CSCW on changes in the rules of online communities \citep{frey_emergenceintegrated_2019, reddy_evolutionrules_2023} and speaks to concerns that modern sociotechnical system designs restrict the capacity for members to affect change \citep{frey_effectivevoice_2021, schneider_adminsmods_2022}.
+Our work also extends prior quantitative research in CSCW on changes in community rules \citep{frey_emergenceintegrated_2019, reddy_evolutionrules_2023} by showing how leaders think about rule creation and change, as well as how different community platforms may shape rulemaking processes by constraining relations in different ways.

-In the rest of our Discussion, we first consider the implications of the relational dynamics of online community rules in the design of governance systems for online communities.
-We then reflect on how our findings inform theories of institutional design and change in online communities as well as directions for future work in designing social computing systems.
+In the rest of our Discussion, we consider the implications of relational dynamics of rules in governance systems for online communities.
+We then reflect on how our findings inform theories of institutional design and change in online communities as well as directions for future research on community governance.
+Along the way, we highlight a set of design propositions that suggest future work---both system building as well as empirical evaluation---derived from a more relational understanding of online community rules.
+We present these as tentative propositions for future design and evaluation work to illustrate the applicability of our theoretical framework, rather than as definitively proven guidelines.